*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 This section sets out requirements for registration and enrolment.
 It includes information on temporary withdrawal, voluntary years out and the granting of student status to elected Sabbatical Officers in the Students’ Union.

-2. All individuals who fail to enrol or re-enrol within 5 weeks of being asked to do so by the University, or by the latest start date set by their academic department if this date is sooner, may be required to withdraw from their course of study.
+2. All individuals who fail to enrol or re-enrol within 5 weeks of the course start date or resumption date, or by the latest start date set by their academic department if this date is sooner, may be required to withdraw from their course of study.
+The Academic Registrar may approve a later deadline based on mitigating circumstances, if supported by the academic department.
 No individual should receive teaching or supervision or be granted access to associated university facilities unless they have completed the course registration enrolment procedure.
-UKVI Compliance stipulates that any non-UK/EEA national who does not fully enrol (including uploading immigration documentation and attending an in person immigration event where their right to study is validated) may be in breach of UK immigration law.
-Non-UK/EEA nationals are strictly prohibited by the UKVI from engaging with their studies until such checks have been carried out and their right to study confirmed.
+UKVI Student Visa Compliance stipulates that any non-UK/Irish national who does not fully enrol (including uploading immigration documentation and attending an in person immigration event where asked to do so) where their right to study is validated) may be in breach of UK immigration law.
+Non-UK/Irish nationals are strictly prohibited by the UKVI from engaging with their studies until such checks have been carried out and their right to study confirmed.

-4. A student may withdraw permanently from the University or a course of study at any point, through notifying the Academic Office in writing.
+4. (a) A student may withdraw permanently from the University or a course of study at any point, through notifying Student Administrative Services in writing.

-5. A student may ask to withdraw from the University temporarily, normally on health or personal grounds.
-Requests for a period of temporary withdrawal, supported by medical evidence if appropriate, should be made initially to the Head of Department and then to the Academic Office.
+5. (a) A student may ask to withdraw from the University temporarily, normally on health or personal grounds.
+Requests for a period of temporary withdrawal, supported by medical evidence if appropriate, should be made initially to the Head of Department and then to Student Administrative Services.

 6. A student will not normally be allowed to withdraw temporarily for more than two consecutive years, or for more than a total of two years over the duration of a course.